 Figure Out How Much College Might Cost

 The best free online calculator for estimating college costs is the appropriately named “World’s Simplest College Cost Calculator.”
-After you enter your child’s current age (let’s use age one as an example), the calculator will give you a number.
+Just enter your child’s current age (let’s use age one as an example), and the calculator will use some assumptions to give you a number.
 A big number.

 Determine How Much of the Tab You’ll Pay

 Different parents have different philosophies.
-Some want to pay for all of their kids’ college expenses.
-Others want their kids to pay for at least a portion of the cost.
+Some want to pay for all of their kids’ college expenses, while others want their kids to pay for at least a portion of the cost.
 Talk it over with your spouse.
-Let’s say you decide to pay half:
+Let’s say you decide to pay 75 percent of the cost:

-- Choose 50 percent as the percentage of the cost you plan to cover
+- Enter 75 percent into the calculator as the percentage of the cost you plan to cover

 - Decide whether you want to have all the money saved by the time your child starts college or whether you plan to keep investing while he or she is in school (I chose the latter)